Module 5 Examples: Unity Specific Tools

 collision detection)

-- IsTrigger:
+- IsTrigger: is off,

 - Try: switch on